 - You have to bet at least £2

-In a tote trifecta there are dividends of a quid.
-You’re allowed combinations and/or perms which start at and go up in a denomination of 10 pence to reach that required amount of two quid.
+In a tote trifecta, there are dividends of a pound and you’re allowed combinations and/or perms which start at, and go up in, a denomination of 10 pence to reach that required amount of two pounds.

 If you pick 3 with full cover, you have 6 bets